-Chase Brown vs Michael Carter: Who Should You Start?
+Chase Brown vs Michael Carter: The Full Breakdown

 There is a real production gap between these two running backs.
-Chase Brown (Cincinnati Bengals) averaged 14.6 PPG over 17 games in 2025, outscoring Michael Carter (Tennessee Titans, 6.3 PPG) by 8.3 points per week.
+Chase Brown (Cincinnati Bengals) averaged 14.6 PPG over 17 games in 2025, outscoring Michael Carter (Arizona Cardinals, 6.3 PPG) by 8.3 points per week.
 That separation would need a significant matchup swing to overcome.

 Chase Brown carries a 8.3-point PPG advantage from the 2025 season.
 That baseline matters, but it is one input among several.
 Matchup difficulty, scoring trends, and injury reports move the needle week to week, which is why the best answer changes depending on when you are asking.